addulac/phd/source/13_models.md

 \noindent
 **Optimizing $\alpha$**

-In order to learn the hyper-parameter $\alpha$ of the IPB prior, controlling the speed of growth of the feature matrix, we can put an conjugate prior on it.
+In order to learn the hyper-parameter $\alpha$ of the IPB prior, controlling the speed of growth of the feature matrix, we can put a conjugate prior on it.
 A Gibbs sampling step can then be inserted in the sampling loop following the approach used in [@gorur06].

-We know from the IPB that the probability of generating a matrix of feature F is
+We know from the IPB that the probability of generating a feature matrix F is
 $$
     P(F \mid \alpha) \propto P(\alpha \mid F) P(F)
 $$